InterIntSys/InterIntSys.github.io/content/teaching/index.md

         - Planning and Writing of Research Project Proposals, EN, {{% mention "christine-bauer" %}}

         ## WT 2024/25
-        - Advanced Contextual Interfaces, EN, Mascha Beuthel and {{% mention "glenda-hannibal" %}}
+        - Advanced Contextual Interfaces, EN, Mascha Beuthel and Glenda Hannibal
         - AI Support for Supplementary Tasks in the Music and Art Sectors, DE, {{% mention "christine-bauer" %}} and Sebastian Gawron

         ## ST 2024